google/open-location-code/Documentation/Specification/specification.md

 Digits 1 to 10 are computed in pairs as follows:

 1. Divide the `latitude divisor` by `20`
-2. Digit _n_ (latitude) position in the symbol set is defined by the quotient of `latitude / latitude divisor`
+2. Digit _n_ (latitude) position in the symbol set is defined by the integer result ("quotient") of `latitude / latitude divisor`
 3. Subtract `latitude divisor * quotient` from `latitude`
 4. Divide the `longitude divisor` by `20`
-5. Digit _n + 1_ (longitude) position in the symbol set is defined by the quotient of `longitude / longitude divisor`
+5. Digit _n + 1_ (longitude) position in the symbol set is defined by the integer result ("quotient") of `longitude / longitude divisor`
 6. Subtract `longitude divisor * quotient` from `longitude`

 Digits 11 to 15 are computed as follows:

 1. Divide `latitude divisor` by `5`
 2. Divide `longitude divisor` by `4`
-3. Latitude quotient is defined by the quotient of `latitude / latitude divisor`
+3. Latitude quotient is defined by the integer result of `latitude / latitude divisor`
-4. Longitude quotient is defined by the quotient of `longitude / longitude divisor`
+4. Longitude quotient is defined by the integer result of `longitude / longitude divisor`
 5. Digit _n_ position in the symbol set is defined by `latitude quotient * 4 + longitude quotient`

+The separator character "+" will need to be inserted into the code, and codes with fewer digits than the separator position will need to be padded with "0".

+### Reverse Encoding

+This alternative algorithm computes the code digits starting at the least significant digit, digit 15.
+It is also based on the integer converted values for latitude and longitude.
+This may be more convenient to implement, depending on the string building capabilities in a specific language.

+For each digit 15 to 11:

+1. The code digits position in the symbol set is defined by `(latitude % 5) * 4 + (longitude % 4)`.
+   1. (`%` is the modulo or remainder operation, and this produces values in the range 0-19.)
+   2. For example, if the calculation returns the value `8`, the code digit is `C`.
+2. Set latitude to the integer result of `latitude / 5`.
+   1. For example, `latitude = math.Floor(latitude / 5)` or `latitude = int64(latitude / 5)`
+3. Similarly, set longitude to the integer result of `longitude / 4`.

+Digits 10 to 1 are computed in pairs as follows:

+1. Digit _n_ (latitude) position in the symbol set is defined by `latitude % 20`
+   1. For example, if the calculation returns the value `8`, the code digit is `C`.
+2. Similarly, digit _n + 1_ (longitude) position in the symbol set is defined by `longitude % 20`
+3. Divide each value by `20` (and truncate).

 The separator character "+" will need to be inserted into the code, and codes with fewer digits than the separator position will need to be padded with "0".